geofmureithi/hirola/README.md

 1. Keep it simple.
 A simple and declarative way to build web UIs in rust with a small learning curve.
 2. Make it easy to read, extend and share code.
 Mixins and components are kept simple and macro-free.
-3. No context, you can choose passing props down, and/or use the `global-state`.
+3. No context, you can choose passing props down.
 4. Familiality.
 Uses rsx which is very similar to jsx.

 ## Example